YARC-Official/docs/profiles.md

 - Casual
 - Precision

 In addition to these presets, you can create and customize your own in the Settings menu.
-See [Engine](/Engine) for more information.
+See [Engine](/Engine#engine-presets) page for more information.

 ### Note Theme
 Select a theme for how the notes and strike line to be styled.
 The options are: